 2013-14: Berube appeared in 48 games for Los Angeles AHL affiliate Manchester in his third pro season.
 He was 28-17-2 with three shutouts and had a 2.37 goals against and .913 save percentage.
 The Monarchs finished first in the Atlantic Division but were defeated by Norfolk in four games in a best-of-five first round playoff series.
 Berube was 1-3 with one shutout and had a 1.67 goals against and .936 save percentage in four playoff games.
 He was tendered a qualifying offer by the Kings and re-signed to a two-year contract as a restricted free agent in July 2014.

-Berube is a big butterfly goaltender who was originally drafted in 2009 and has emerged as a prospect through persistence and attrition as higher profile goalies have come and gone through the Kings' organization.
-He is always square to the shooter and moves quickly between the pipes.
-After splitting time in the ECHL in his first two pro seasons, he emerged as a prospect playing for Los Angeles AHL affiliate Manchester in 2013-14.
+Berube is a big butterfly goaltender who was originally drafted in 2009 and emerged as a prospect through persistence and attrition as higher profile goalies came and went in the Kings' organization.
+Now with the Islanders, he is always square to the shooter and moves quickly between the pipes.
 The biggest strengths of Berube's game are his positioning and technical skills — which have steadily matured since his junior days in the QMJHL.